cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   so... well, maybe someone else can help me do some work on it.
 Also, on EASY, I removed the event where the storeroom ceiling caves in on you and kills a unit randomly, because, wtf was that doing in there in the first place?
+  (update: apparently it was to discourage you from stopping to smell the roses, so I edited the message displayed on EASY to that effect.)
   Finally, because the turn limit is increased, I changed the turns on which Kogw gives you your progress notifications.
 12 Rockfall: Made the dwarves fight the lava monsters.
 Also gave the player